pixlsus/website/src/articles/interview-viv/index.md

 ### What do you do with the photos you shoot?

 Most of my works are for personal use.
 However, I often print them in a large format and I've also had two solo exhibitions.
 Prints with my works are sold and they can always be ordered.
-I also publish in photo magazines sometimes, but these magazines are russian ones so they are hardly known to you.
+I also publish in photo magazines sometimes, but these magazines are Russian ones so they are hardly known to you.

 By the way: I periodically take part in the events held by [Olympus Russia][], where I demonstrate my workflow.